Your ticket to better health!

 The arts offer a vehicle to create empathy, change minds and communicate health messaging to drive positive behavior change.
 As a trusted messenger and community partner, NJPAC can improve access to health and wellness information, promote a broader public understanding of the value of arts/culture, and increase access to the arts, which drives health equity.

-training + professional development
+training + education

 Why this matters: